 Wilderness in Winter - 1 Day Course

 This training class covers the essentials of winter activities so that more dayhikers and backpackers can get out in winter time and enjoy the unique opportunities afforded by snow if we are lucky enough to get some locally, or where to go in the region where they usually do have snow.
 Canaan Valley, West Virginia, for example, normally gets 150" of snow annually even in years where we don't get anything here.
 No prior experience is necessary although the more you know about backpacking gear and techniques the better.
 This class starts at ground zero and will convey information specifically about winter travel for both day trips and multi-day trips.

 I've been hiking, backpacking, and backcountry skiing for many years in a variety of areas including the northeastern US, high alpine regions, deserts, temperate rain forests, coastal beaches, and winter backcountry skiing and snowshoeing trips.
 This instructor led class is done in a lecture, discussion, demonstration format with ample time for questions.
-All participants receive a 40+ page notebook which includes additional references.
+All participants receive a 70 page notebook which includes additional references.